 In the oldest sectors (Kerma ancien 0 and I) the tombs are all of equal size and their contents do not give the image of strong social distinction.
 As is the rule in the Kerma period, the bodies are laid on their right side, head towards the east.
 The objects found in the tombs are not very abundant and metal (gold, copper alloy) is very rare.
 With regards to pottery, there is a marked presence of C-Group pots, which becomes more discrete over time.9

 The Kerma ancien II phase shows spectacular changes in the funerary rites, compared to the earlier phases in the cemetery.
 The tombs are generally larger and contain more objects.
 Metal is more regularly attested, notably in the form of bronze mirrors and gold necklaces or pendants.
 Animal sacrifices make their appearance (dogs, caprines) as well as bucrania in front of some tumuli.
 Tombs with multiple burials are also more frequent, indicating the development of accompanying or sacrificed people, which will increase significantly in the succeeding periods.
-The distinction between male and female graves becomes systematic and stereotyped (Fig. 4).
+The distinction between male and female graves becomes systematic and stereotyped (Figure 4).
 If the buried women are systematically endowed with a stick, an ornament, and sometimes particular objects or tools such as potter's tools, the male tombs are systematically endowed with a bow.10

 During the Kerma ancien III phase, the same tendencies identified in the previous phase continued.
-In the sectors of this period, we noticed that young boys' graves were also accompanied by bows (Fig. 5).
+In the sectors of this period, we noticed that young boys' graves were also accompanied by bows (Figure 5).

 Figure 4.
 Graves of an archer and of a woman with a stick of the Kerma ancien II Phase (2300-2100 BC), found in Sector 23 of the Easter Cemetery of Kerma.
 The grave of the archer contained two individuals: a young man in the central position and a woman placed by his side.
 A dog, a bow, an ostrich feathers fan, and a bronze mirror accompanied the young man.
 The grave with a wooden stick contained a woman aged 20-29 years.
 Both graves were partially plundered and a part of the skeletons is here reconstructed.